-The FIZZpod made great soda water; it had strong carbonation and was the simplest model to use and set up.
-We liked that there was no need to thread the bottle into the machine; simply use the carbonator lid, place it in the slender machine, and press the top down.
+Our favorite soda water maker is the FIZZpod Soda Maker, which produced strong carbonation and was the simplest model to set up and use.
+We liked not having to thread a bottle into the machine; simply use the carbonator lid, place it in the slender machine, and press the top down.
 It was quick and easy.
 This machine also had the smallest footprint of any of the countertop designs and could still fit under the cabinets.
 We also liked that it can carbonate water, juice, and infused waters.
 We tested it with water and juice, and it worked for both.
 We used a ½ and ½ juice/water mix to cut down on sweetness, and it carbonated well.
-With models with this versatility, the juice tended to foam and bubble up to the top of the bottle.
-We recommend releasing pressure gently, as if you were opening a bottle of soda that was shaken.
+A common issue for juice carbonating models is that the juice tends to foam and bubble up to the top.
+To combat this, we recommend releasing pressure gently, as if you were opening a bottle of soda that was shaken.
 This product also comes with three water bottles, which is more than any other model tested.

-The SodaStream Fizzi was our favorite SodaStream for a variety of reasons.
+The SodaStream Fizzi One Touch was our favorite SodaStream for a variety of reasons.
 It made good soda water; its simple, easy-to-use design is small and fits on the countertop well.
-It also has a no-hassle clip in bottle feature, eliminating the need to thread the bottle on to the fixture.
+It also has a no-hassle clip-in bottle feature, eliminating the need to thread the bottle onto the fixture.
 With three pulses of the button, presto; the valve hisses, releasing excess CO2 and indicating maximum carbonation levels.
 This starter set we tested was a great deal; it came with two CO2 canisters, two water bottles, and two flavoring syrups; this made it easy to trade bottles out from the refrigerator and ensured there was enough CO2 to last.

 While we liked the simple, no-frills design, the SodaStream is not built to carbonate anything but water.
 If you carbonate juice or anything besides water, it will void the warranty.
 This is an excellent choice for anyone looking for a foolproof, affordable option to make carbonated water part of a daily habit.